angelajholden/blog/QA.md

 -   safari select, also ios select
 -   investigate form styles on ios
--   make the height of the form textarea taller
+-   make the height of the form textarea taller DONE
--   gap inbetween inputs on form is too big on full_width layout
+-   gap inbetween inputs on form is too big on full_width layout DONE

 ## Technical Debt